blackfrog-co/laravel-event-sourcing-dynamodb/README.md

 - A [Local Secondary Index](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/LSI.html) (projects keys only) has `aggregate_uuid` as `HASH` and `aggregate_version` as `RANGE` to support `getLatestAggregateVersion()`.
 - Event order is preserved using a generated incrementing integer id based on the current microsecond timestamp.
-  This is necessary for compatibility with the package, see [Event Ids](#event-ids) for details.
+  This is necessary for compatibility with the Spatie package, see [Event Ids](#event-ids) for details.

 ### Snapshots